brevzin/cpp_proposals/3294_code_injection/code-injection.md

 This is mildly tedious, and will certainly be wrapped in better library facilities in the future.
 But the point is that it doesn't require any additional language features to support, and clearly is injecting a declaration of the same form as intended — a function, not a variadic function template.

 Additionally, there's an extra bit of functionality up there: support for the `const` qualifier.
-With token sequences, we can either inject the token `const` or nothing to get that behavior.
+With construct sequences, we can either inject the token `const` or nothing to get that behavior.
 With fragments, again, we cannot.
 We would have to come up with a different approach to solving this problem.
 Thankfully, deducing `this` gives us one — we could provide an explicit object parameter of suitable type.
 But will all such problems have a potentially clean solution?
-With token sequences, we don't have to have a crystal ball: token sequences are just sequences, so they can definitely produce anything that we might need to produce, for all future language evolution.
+With construct sequences, we don't have to have a crystal ball: construct sequences are just sequences, so they can definitely produce anything that we might need to produce, for all future language evolution.

 # Scoped Macros